sa-y-an/urect/README.md

 2) Open Rectifier.m and run it.
 ```

 > PS: I have taken help from the internet to design it and claim no IP Rights.

+> Note - Please wait for 10s after clicking on simulate.